Alignak-monitoring-contrib/alignak-module-log/README.rst

     - edit your broker daemon configuration file
     - add the `module_alias` parameter value (`logs`) to the `modules` parameter of the daemon

+To configure this module to send its log to the Alignak badckend:

+    - edit the module configuration file to set the Alignak backend parameters (eg. url and login information)

 To set up several logs collectors: